PlanetHorizont/ben.hoskings.net/_posts/2010-07-22-babushka-updates.markdown

 Firstly, sources are user-specific now, and stored in `~/.babushka/sources` instead of within the babushka installation for all to share (by default, `/usr/local/babushka/sources`).

-Secondly, now that babushka knows where to look for namespaced deps, sources are only loaded when a dep they contain is required.
-The old design loaded all known sources all the time.
+Secondly, now that babushka knows where to look for namespaced deps, sources are lazily loaded when a dep they contain is required; the old design eagerly loaded all sources.
+This saves on startup time once you have more than a few sources present, and means babushka can handle dozens of sources without slowdown.

 Thirdly, since deps can't conflict with each other anymore, there's no need to set source load order, and so `sources.yml` is gone.
 This makes the source system much simpler: a source's name is defined by the name of the directory it's in.
 This allows the source system to be used in a few different ways.